Anthropology - Bachelor of Arts

 Archaeological Field Training

 This course provides students with an introduction to archaeological field work.
-Students experience all practical archaeological field techniques, including survey, excavation, laboratory analysis, cataloguing artifacts and conservation.
+Students experience all practical archaeological field techniques, including survey, excavation, laboratory analysis, and artifact analysis and cataloguing.
+Note: This course can be used to fulfill the arts credit requirements of the Bachelor of Arts and the science credit requirement of the Bachelor of Science.

-Prerequisites: Minimum grade of C- in ANTH 206 and consent of the department.
+Prerequisites: A minimum grade of C- in ANTH 206 and consent of the department.

 ANTH 397